Employment

 Schedule: Monday to Friday (early start times in the summer season to beat the heat)

-Anticipated Start date: mid-late April 2025
+Anticipated Start Date: April 27th, 2026

 The outcome is a nutritional pollinator buffet of blooms and fruit for our diverse community to enjoy…furry, finned, winged, web-footed and human alike!
 In caring for our gardens, you will also gain experience with the Horticultural Pollinator and Bee Gardens, integrated orchard/gardens food forest, bee forage cropped landscape, and Native Plant Educational Demonstration Garden.